Paris-Roubaix 2021 Preview – Route, predictions and contenders

-Following it's postponement, Paris Roubaix will take place on Sunday 3rd October.
+Following its postponement, Paris-Roubaix will take place on Sunday 3rd October 2021.

 Paris-Roubaix is one of cycling’s five monuments and is one of the oldest races around — the first edition took place in 1896.
 Roger De Vlaeminck and Tom Boonen hold the record for the most wins with four apiece, whilst Philippe Gilbert is the most recent winner after he outsprinted Nils Politt in 2019.

 We are also thrilled to see the inaugural Women’s Paris-Roubaix this year.

-Despite it's name, Paris-Roubaix has started in Compiègne in recent years, and continues to do so in 2021.
-Compiègne is located north-east of Paris and closer to the finish-line.
+Despite its name, Paris-Roubaix has started in Compiègne in recent years, and continues to do so in 2021.
+Compiègne is located north-east of Paris and marginally closer to the finish-line than the French capital.

 The route is 257.5km in length.
 The first 100km don't feature any cobblestones, which means the early breakaway will form and establish a lead in this phase of the race.

 The finish remains in Roubaix, just metres from the France-Belgium border, and is one of the most romantic yet epic finishes in cycling.
 The riders enter the Roubaix velodrome, where unless led by a solo breakaway, the final sprint for victory will take place.
-Four riders have won solo since 2010, but none since 2014 where Niki Terpstra claimed victory.
+Four riders have won solo since 2010, but none since Niki Terpstra's victory in 2014.

 John Degenkolb, the 2015 Paris-Roubaix winner (Image credit: Alex Broadway/ASO/SWpix)

-We’ll start with a team synonymous with the cobblestones — Deceuninck-Quick-Step.
+We’ll start with a team synonymous with the cobblestones — Deceuninck-Quick Step.
 The Belgian outfit won the most recent edition in 2019 with Philippe Gilbert, who has since moved on to Lotto-Soudal — more on him later.
-But Deceuninck are undoubtedly the team with the most depth when it comes to cobbled classics.
-Any of Florian Sénéchal, Yves Lampaert, Zdeněk Štybar, Kasper Asgreen could feasibly win.
-Having so much strength at the top-end of a team is crucial in a race where a puncture or crash could end an individual's chance in an instant.
-Looking further down the teamsheet, 'The Tractor' Tim Declerq can ride on the front of the peloton all day to ensure the breakaway is in Deceuninck’s favour.
+Deceuninck possess incredible strength in numbers — any of Florian Sénéchal, Yves Lampaert, Zdeněk Štybar and Kasper Asgreen could feasibly win.
+Having so much firepower at the top-end of a team is crucial in a race where a puncture or crash could end an individual's chance in an instant.
+Looking further down the teamsheet, 'The Tractor' Tim Declerq can ride on the front of the peloton all day to ensure Deceuninck start on the front foot.

-Away from DQS, there are two riders that stand above the rest on the favourites list, Mathieu van der Poel and Wout Van Aert.
-The two cyclo-cross stars have already displayed elite form on the road in 2021, with Van der Poel winning Strade Bianche in stunning fashion and Van Aert a stage at Tirreno-Adriatico.
+Away from DQS, there are two riders that stand above the rest on the favourites list: Mathieu van der Poel and Wout Van Aert.
+The two cyclo-cross stars have already displayed elite form on the road in 2021, with Van der Poel winning Strade Bianche in stunning fashion and Van Aert three stages at the Tour de France.
 The two riders seemingly have no weaknesses — they are strong enough to attack away from the others and if anyone goes to the line with them, they are almost impossible to beat in a sprint.
-Van Aert is one of the fastest riders in the world right now, he beat Caleb Ewan in a bunch sprint at Tirreno, whilst Van der Poel beat Van Aert himself in a sprint at the Tour of Flanders last year.
+Van Aert is one of the fastest riders in the world right now; he won on Champs-Élysées at the Tour de France this season, whilst Van der Poel defeated Van Aert himself at the Tour of Flanders last year.
 However, Van Aert was disappointed to finish eleventh in the World Championships road race last week, whilst Van der Poel has suffered back pain recently after crashing at Tokyo 2020.

-Lotto-Soudal have an intriguing team, even though the defending champion Philippe Gilbert may not be on the startline.
-Now 38-years-old, Gilbert has one monument left to win in his illustrious career — Milan-San Remo.
-The Belgian is focusing on that and we wait to see whether he’ll attempt to defend Paris-Roubaix.
-They have another former winner in their ranks in John Degenkolb.
+Lotto-Soudal have an intriguing team with great experience.
+Now 39 years old, Philippe Gilbert has one monument left to win in his illustrious career — Milan-San Remo.
+He starts Roubaix as the defending champion, although he hasn't won a pro bike race since September 2019.
+Lotto-Soudal have another former winner in their ranks in John Degenkolb.
 The 2015 victor is dangerous in a sprint should he be there in the finale.
-Lotto’s rider to watch is Florian Vermeersch, who is just 22-years-old, but he has a bright future in the classics.
+Lotto Soudal’s rider to watch is Florian Vermeersch.
+He is is just 22-years-old, though he has a bright future in the classics.

-On paper, Trek-Segafredo have one of the stronger cobble classics lineups, though they can be unpredictable.
-They didn’t even finish in the top 50 at Omloop earlier this year, yet won Kuurne-Brussels-Kuurne with Mads Pedersen the following day.
-Jasper Stuyven and Mads Pedersen make up the heart of their team and like Degenkolb, both are quick in a sprint.
-Rivals must be aware of Quinn Simmons though, who despite his age (he’s 19), is developing rapidly and has spoken before about his endearment to the classics.
+On paper, Trek-Segafredo arrive with one of the stronger squads, though they can be unpredictable on the cobbles.
+They failed to finish in the top 50 at Omloop Het Nieuwsblad earlier this year, yet won Kuurne-Brussels-Kuurne with Mads Pedersen the following day.
+Jasper Stuyven and Pedersen make up the heart of their team and like Degenkolb, both are quick in a sprint.
+Rivals must be aware of Quinn Simmons though, who has spoken about his endearment to the classics.

-AG2R-Citroen have turned their focus from the Grand Tours to the classics after losing Romain Bardet to sign Greg Van Avermaet, Bob Jungels and Stan Dewulf.
-GVA won the Hell of the North in 2017 in a five-man sprint.
+AG2R-Citroen turned their focus from the Grand Tours to the classics after losing Romain Bardet to sign Greg Van Avermaet.
+Four years ago, Van Avermaet won the Hell of the North in a five-man sprint.
 Although he hasn't won since September 2019, he remains a perennial contender.
-Oli Naesen has never finished in the top 10 at Paris-Roubaix, but is one of the best cobble riders in the peloton.
-Whether it's GVA, Naesen or even Stan Dewulf, AG2R will look to be in the running here.
+Oliver Naesen is one of the best cobble riders in the peloton, though he has never finished in the top 10 at Paris-Roubaix.

-Favourites: Wout Van Aert, Mathieu van der Poel, Florian Sénéchal, Kasper Asgreen
+Favourites: Wout Van Aert, Mathieu van der Poel, Florian Sénéchal, Kasper Asgreen, Peter Sagan

 Cover image credit: Alex Broadway/SWpix